Road to Perdition: Development

 When Max Allan Collins wrote the graphic novel Road to Perdition, his book agent saw potential in the story as a film adaptation and showed it to a film agent.
 By 1999, the novel had reached Dean Zanuck, who was the vice president of development at the company owned by his father, producer Richard D. Zanuck.
 The novel was sent to the elder Zanuck in Morocco, who was there producing Rules of Engagement (2000).
 The Zanucks agreed on the story's prospect and sent it to director-producer Steven Spielberg.
 Shortly afterward, Spielberg set up the project at his studio DreamWorks, though he did not pursue the film's direction due to his full slate.

 Sam Mendes sought a new project after completing American Beauty (1999) and explored prospects including A Beautiful Mind, K-PAX, The Shipping News, and The Lookout.
 DreamWorks sent Mendes Road to Perdition as a prospect, and Mendes was attracted to the story, considering it "narratively very simple, but thematically very complex".
-Mendes specified one theme being the parents' world is inaccessible to their children.
-Mendes considered the story's theme to be about how children deal with violence, and whether exposure to violence would render children violent themselves.
+Mendes specified one theme being that the parents' world is inaccessible to their children.
+Mendes considered the story's theme to be about how children deal with violence and whether exposure to violence would render children violent themselves.
 Mendes described the script as having "no moral absolutes", a factor that appealed to the director.